dennykane/linuxontheweb.github.io/README.md

 Although this project includes a desktop environment, it is not primarily "about" that.
-It is mainly about the idea that modern browsers now offer a programmatically accessible file system that exists within a domain-specific sandbox.
+It is mainly about the idea that modern browsers now offer a programmatically accessible file system that exists within a domain-centric sandbox.
 <a href="https://linuxontheweb.github.io/docs/what-it-is.html">Go here</a> to read
 more.